arb-ca/ForestHealthQM/README.md

 needing impact area analysis.
 To find out which TCNs those are, scroll the the bottom of the Script 1 rendered html.

-- Start a new project in FVS
+- Start and open a new project in FVS.
+Distinguish the title to show it is for Impact Area (e.g. your project ID + TCN + “IA”)
 - Under `Manage Projects` → `Import input data`, upload the Impact Area FVS input file generated from Script 2, then click `Install uploaded database`.
   - This files will be located in the folder `FVS_Input` and will follow the naming convention “FVS_input_IA” + Project_ID + TCN
-- Under **Simulate**, select “All_Stands” and click “Add stands in selected groups.”
+- Under `Simulate` → `Stands`, select “All_Stands” in the `Groups` section and click “Add stands in selected groups.”
 This adds all stands in the input data to your simulation.
 - Configure for all runs
   - Set Time, CarbCalc, and FireCalc variables according to the [FVS input variables table](#fvs-input-values), leaving other values as